frescobaldi/frescobaldi/frescobaldi_app/userguide/prefs_lilypond.md

 If you have multiple versions of LilyPond installed you can specify them here, and configure Frescobaldi to automatically choose the right one, based on the version number that is set in the document.
-See [prefs_lilypond_autoversion].
+See {link}.

 If the LilyPond executable is not in your system's PATH you can specify the full path here so Frescobaldi can run it.
 For the helper applications like